Nina Frances Layard: Archaeological work

 Remarkably for the time, Layard directed multiple archaeological excavations.
 Her first, in 1898, was the Blackfriars monastery, Ipswich.
 Here she succeeded in locating the foundations walls of the medieval buildings.
-From 1902-05, she conducted excavations at the paleolithic site of Foxhall Road (Ipswich), arguably her most important contribution to the disciplines of archaeology and prehistory.
+From 1902-1905, she conducted excavations at the Paleolithic site of Foxhall Road (Ipswich), arguably her most important contribution to the disciplines of archaeology and prehistory.
 Layard's work at Foxhall Road provided important evidence for the antiquity of humans (existence before the Ice Age), and her analysis of the stone tools discovered there enhanced understandings of the process of stone tool manufacture.
 In 1906-07, she excavated the Hadleigh Road site (Ipswich), an Anglo-Saxon cemetery under threat from a road-expansion project.
 Her work here documented 159 graves and their grave goods.
-The objects recovered were sent to the Ipswich Museum and her work on the site was published by the Society of Antiquaries (London), although as a women, she herself was not allowed entry into the Society.
+The objects recovered were sent to the Ipswich Museum and her work on the site was published by the Society of Antiquaries (London), although as a woman, she herself was not allowed entry into the Society.